julien-michot/tinyopt/README.md

 ## Setup
 We're currently evaluating small dense problems (<50 dimensions) with one cost function on a Ubuntu GNU/Linux 2024.04 64b.
-We're showing without Automatic Differentiation as there's some time increase with it, but not that much.
+We're showing without Automatic Differentiation as there's some time increase with it, but not that much for small systems.
 The script `benchmarks/scripts/run.sh` was called after making sure the CPU powermodes were all in 'performance'.
 Plotting is done using the notebook `benchmarks/scripts/results.ipynb`.